BlueLahar/docs/main-concepts/protocol/servicing.md

 ## Overview

-The Pocket Network’s Servicing layer is comprised of 2 main actors: Applications and Validators.
+The Pocket Network’s Servicing layer is composed of two main actors: Applications and Validators.
 An Application submits a Relay Request, or an API requests to be routed to any Relay Chain.
-A Validator ‘services’ the Application, by routing the Relay Request to the Relay Chain and forwarding the response to the Application.
+A Validator "services" the Application by routing the Relay Request to the Relay Chain and forwarding the response to the Application.
 This interaction between an Application and a Validator is the fundamental utility of Pocket Network.

 ### Basic Lifecycle